-- A. Hazardous materials regulated in this section shall include but not be limited to the materials cited in the following: - 1.
-Regulations of the U. S. Department of Transportation published in Title 49 CFR Parts 100 through 199, as amended. - 2.
+Hazardous materials regulated in this section shall include but not be limited to the materials cited in the following:

+- 1. Regulations of the U. S. Department of Transportation published in Title 49 CFR Parts 100 through 199, as amended. - 2.
 List of Environmental Protection Agency (EPA) pollutants, 40 CFR, Section 401.15, as amended. - 3.
-List of hazardous materials prepared by the Director of Health pursuant to the Health Code.
+List of hazardous substances prepared by the U. S. Food and Drug Administration (FDA).

-Class 1.1 explosives and explosives not acceptable for transportation under applicable federal regulations are not permitted on the Airport unless a written waiver authorizing such materials is granted by the Chief of SFFD and the Airport Manager.
+Class 1.1 explosives and explosives not acceptable for transportation under applicable federal regulations are not permitted on the Airport unless a written waiver authorizing such materials is granted by the Chief of SFFD and the Airport Director.